Whenever we get a chance to walk the Camino del Norte, we can’t wait to visit Bilbao.

 Bilbao is full to the brim of things to do.
-Here’s our top 10 reasons why you need to visit:
+Here are our Top 10 reasons why you need to visit:

-The Old Town in Bilbao is know as Casco Viejo (The Seven Streets).
-These streets are jam packed with personality, and really capture the character of Old Bilbao.
+The Old Town in Bilbao is known as Casco Viejo (The Seven Streets).
+These streets are jam-packed with personality, and really capture the character of Old Bilbao.
 Take a break and chill out in one of the traditional Basque cafes or restaurants.

 The two theatres in Bilbao, The Arriaga Theatre and The Campos Eliseos Theatre stare across the river at each other.
 They are glorious to view from a distance, and you can also catch some great shows inside!

-El Ensanche is an upmarket neighbourhood, that is located on the west of the City.
-The wide streets of El Ensanche are lined with old town houses.
+El Ensanche is an upmarket neighborhood, that is located on the west of the City.
+The wide streets of El Ensanche are lined with old townhouses.
 This is a shoppers metropolis, home to famous fashion house brands.
 Try to be conservative with your credit card, as some of the fashion is as irresistible as it is expensive!

-You may have heard of tapas, and Pintxos is very similar.
+You may have heard of tapas, and Pintxos are very similar.
 Our tip is to visit a couple of bars and get a miniature meal with a drink.
-The Basque region is famous for its cuisine and this is the ultimate method of tasting the biggest variety of food in a limited timeline.
+The Camino del Norte and the Basque region, in particular, are famous for their cuisine and this is the ultimate method of tasting the biggest variety of food in a limited timeline.

-It’s not often that a football club makes a CaminoWays.com list but the heritage of Athletic Bilbao is admirable to say the least.
-The club have managed to stay at the top of Spanish football despite limiting themselves to only employing Basque players since 1912.
-This celebration of Basque Nationalism is testament to the club and its community.
+It’s not often that a football club makes a CaminoWays.com list but the heritage of Athletic Bilbao is admirable, to say the least.
+The club has managed to stay at the top of Spanish football despite limiting themselves to only employing Basque players since 1912.
+This celebration of Basque Nationalism is a testament to the club and its community.

 A cable car, Bilbao Funicular, takes you from the city to Artxanda Lookout.
-This vantage point towers 250 metres above the city, allowing you to spot all the sites we’ve listed from a birds eye view.
-The green mountainous backdrop should be another remainder that the trail awaits you.
+This vantage point towers 250 metres above the city, allowing you to spot all the sites we’ve listed from a birds-eye view.
+The green mountainous backdrop should be another reminder that the Camino trail awaits you.

 Vizcaya Bridge is a UNESCO heritage site, so you know it’s got something special!
 The world’s oldest transporter bridge connects two sides of the city across the Nervion River.
 The structure is a prime example of industrial ingenuity in the nineteenth century and still operates today.